rashiratan/Coding-Challenge-1/README.md

 # Coding-Challenge-1
-This repository is for coding challenge 1 in the ISM3232 class.
+This repository is for Coding Challenge 1 in the ISM3232 class.